Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Homebrew/Classes/The-Siren.md

 ## The Siren's Starting Stats
 You are allotted 7 points from your Archetype at level 1.
-You may reroll each column once.
+You may re-roll each column once.

 ### Chaos
 | ACC         | DMG         | SPD         | MST       | Siren Mod | Affinity Mod |